Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 ## ModuleStudio 0.5.3 (Oct 10, 2011)

-* A new selection api simplifies data selection in controller layers.
-* Entity actions are now centrally collected for easier extendability and reusability.
-* Bugfixes for user fields in combination with tree root nodes and edit forms.
-* Validation hooks in form handlers have been armed now (errors cause abortion).
-* Form handler refactoring outsourcing common code parts into generic parent class.
-* Added generation of templates for custom controller actions.
-* Using getOneOrNullResult method for single entity selections.
-* Improved formatting of action icons in list views.
-* Moved form handler base class location.
-* Added standard fields to list of allowed sorting criteria.
-* Parameter in image creation util class to be able to crop thumbnails individually, too.
-* Bugfixes for error handling and post processing in form handlers.
-* Make sort links in view templates consider the parameter for showing all items instead of paginated list properly.
-* Improved language detection in bootstrap file when using translatable fields.
-* Object actions in admin view templates contain now a preview icon if a user display action exists in the controller model.
-* Fixed errors in Content type, generic block and Mailz plug-in.
-* Added forgotten string field validation calls.
-* Fixed JavaScript problems for inline editing of related objects linked by many-to-many relationships.
-* Fixed missing generation of view modifier for displaying country names.
-* Updated Imagine pathes for thumbnail generation due to vendor changes.
 * For more details see [closed tickets on GitHub](https://github.com/Guite/MostGenerator/issues?q=milestone%3A0.5.3).

 ## ModuleStudio 0.5.2 (Sep 8, 2011)